 but you could find the same quality item from a department store as you could from a designer store.

-i really think it depends on how well known the label is, how good their clothes are (style wise) and what kind of customers they get based on age.posted about 4 years ago
+i really think it depends on how well known the label is, how good their clothes are (style wise) and what kind of customers they get based on age.posted over 4 years ago

 Generally, yeah.
 I’ve seen some exceptions, I mean a lot of the stuff I get from cheaper stores (which is the vast majority of stuff I buy, since I’m a broke teen :P) tends to wear out quicker, but I have to say, some stuff from F21 and stores like that, have lasted me foreverrrr, though it is kind of a hit-or-miss.